younglim/developer.gov.sg/collections/_products/categories/design/purple-hats/use-cases.md

 _data: single-level-nav
 ---

-### Improving website accesibility for screen reader users
+### Improving website accessibility for screen reader users

 A screen reader user provides feedback that they are not able to understand and navigate across the different website pages because all the navigational buttons read out as "Buttons".